frantzalexander/Seoul-Air-Analysis/README.md

 ## Results
+The Training set for the ARIMA Model was the data from the Month of October.

+The Target prediction was November 1st.

-The Baseline Mean Absolute Error was 8.08.
+The Baseline Mean Absolute Error of the model was 8.08.

 The Mean Absolute Error from the Test Data with walk-forward validation was at 8.76.

-November 1st experienced significantly higher air pollution than what was represented in the training data from the month of October.
+Ultimately, November 1st experienced significantly higher air pollution than what was represented in the training data from the month of October.

 ## Process